 If you’re not familiar with accrual vs. cash basis accounting, we’ll help you understand what they mean, how they differ, and how they impact your finances.

 - Choosing the Right Method for Your Business

 Cash basis accounting is the simpler of the two accounting methods.
 In cash basis accounting, transactions are recorded as cash changes hands.
 In other words, income is reported when cash is received, and expenses are recorded when you pay your bills.

-For business owners, it also makes it easy to identify when transactions occur, since these will be recorded on your bank statements, too.
+- It can make it easy to identify when transactions occur since these will be recorded on your bank statements too.

 In accrual accounting, income and expenses are recorded when they occur, regardless of when money actually changes hands.
 In fact, it’s not uncommon to record income before you receive payment or to record future expenses before they occur.

-One of the reasons that larger companies rely on accrual accounting is that this method gives them a better, more accurate picture of their financial health.
+- Larger companies rely on accrual accounting because it gives them a better, more accurate picture of their financial health.

 The Effect on Taxes

 Basically, you’ll pay tax on every source of income, though each method records income slightly differently.

 Taxes and Cash Basis